The Chodówki ForestA forest between Miechów and Charsznica, Borough of Miechów, Miechów District, Małopolskie Voivodship

 Q: You said that Jews from Miechów weren’t killed there.
 So who was?

 P2: Those who were brought in.
 And Jews from Miechów were taken to Auschwitz.
-It was because there was railway here so they could load Jews [on the trains.]
+Because there was railway here so they could load Jews [on the trains.]
 Others were brought in by the narrow-gauge railway.

 Q: Do you think that your father’s account confirms the number of 600?